awsdocs/iam-user-guide/doc_source/access_iam-tags.md

 }
 ```

-## Controlling Access to Principals<a name="access_iam-tags_control-principals"></a>
+## Controlling Access for IAM Principals<a name="access_iam-tags_control-principals"></a>

-You can use tags in your IAM policies to control what the person making the request \(the principal\) is allowed to do based on the tags attached to that person's identity\.
+IAM tags enable you to control what the principal is allowed to do based on the tags attached to that person's identity\.

-This example shows how you might create a policy that allows users with the **tagManager=true** tag to manage IAM users, groups, or roles\.
+This example shows how you might create a policy that allows a principal to start or stop an Amazon EC2 instance\.
+This operation is allowed only when the instance's resource tag and the principal's tag have the same value for the tag key `cost-center`\.
 To use this policy, replace the red italicized text in the example policy with your own information\.

 ```
 {
     "Version": "2012-10-17",
-  "Statement": [
-    {
+    "Statement": {
         "Effect": "Allow",
-      "Action": "iam:*",
+        "Action": [
+            "ec2:startInstances",
+            "ec2:stopInstances"
+        ],
         "Resource": "*",
-      "Condition": {"StringEquals": {"aws:PrincipalTag/tagManager": "true"}}
+        "Condition": {"StringEquals":
+            {"ec2:ResourceTag/costcenter": "${aws:PrincipalTag/cost-center}"}}
     }
-  ]
 }
 ```

-## Controlling Access Using Tag Keys<a name="access_iam-tags_control-tag-keys"></a>
+## Controlling Access Based on Tag Keys<a name="access_iam-tags_control-tag-keys"></a>

 You can use tags in your IAM policies to control whether specific tag keys can be used on a resource, in a request, or by a principal\.

-This example shows how you might create a policy that allows removing only the tag with the **project** key from users\.
+This example shows how you might create a policy that allows removing only the tag with the `temporary` key from users\.
 To use this policy, replace the red italicized text in the example policy with your own information\.

 ```
 {